piotrulo022/Caption-generator/backend/README.md

 The microservice handles incoming HTTP requests from `streamlit_app` and communicates with the database.
 It handles the crucial task of returning model predictions.
 These predictions are often central to the functionality of the entire system, making this microservice a key component in the overall workflow.

+FastAPI has been carefully designed according to the REST standard with attention to code readability.
+Functionality for monitoring and debugging using the `logging` module has also been implemented.

 # Folder structure description

  - `/tests/` - includes API unit tests;